Objectives

 Degrees of OCD

 Obsessive thought patterns are inherent in human cognitive consciousness.
 There are degrees of intensity, and they vary day-to-day depending on the level of your stressors and the state of your nervous system – calm or hyperactive.
-Again, even if your life is relatively calm, they can also be problematic.
+Again, even if your life is relatively calm, it can also be problematic.

 Solution principles

-There are four aspects of solving RUT’s and each of them will be discussed in detail in future posts.
+There are four aspects of solving RUTs, and each of them will be discussed in detail in future posts.
 They all happen simultaneously and indefinitely.
 Eventually, as your brain evolves away from them, you no longer have to “work at dealing with them.
 They are:

-• Diverting, not controlling, them – mindfulness, expressive writing, cognitive behavioral therapy (CBT)
+- Diverting, not controlling, them – mindfulness, expressive writing, cognitive behavioral therapy (CBT)

-• “Turning down the heat” – when you are trapped by anything, your threat state fires up even more, and you are angry.
+- “Turning down the heat” – when you are trapped by anything, your threat state fires up even more, and you are angry.
 Anxiety is activated and anger is hyper-activated threat physiology.

-• Nurturing creativity and joy.
+- Nurturing creativity and joy.
 This is where the real healing occurs as you move away from these spinning circuits.

 This set of approaches evolved from my own 15-year ordeal with severe “internal OCD.”
 Not only do I not experience these vivid, almost visual thoughts, I don’t seem to have the random distracting thoughts I had before I became ill.
-There is also a vast amount of research looking at the mechanisms of why and how they occur, and now there is lot of neuroscience data supporting these ideas.
+There is also a vast amount of research looking at the mechanisms of why and how they occur, and now there is a lot of neuroscience data supporting these ideas.
 The challenge is to present them in a manner so you can pursue your own healing journey.
 No one else can do it for you.

 Recap